stefanvictora/hue-scheduler/README.md

 It's a Hue Bridge limitation.
 Physically powered-on lights are typically detected after ~3–4 seconds; app/switch activations are near-instant.
 Also note: after turning lights **off** via a dumb wall switch, the bridge can take up to ~2 minutes to register the change.
 Fast off / on cycles may be missed; to clear manual overrides with dumb switches, wait ~2 minutes before turning lights back on.

-### My Ikea TRÅDFRI bulbs don’t respect transitions when changing multiple properties.
+### My Ikea TRÅDFRI bulbs don’t respect transitions when changing multiple properties

 Some TRÅDFRI firmware versions fail when applying **multiple properties with a non-zero transition**.
 Because the Hue Bridge defaults to 400 ms (`tr:4`) if not specified, set `tr:0` when changing multiple properties on those bulbs—or split changes into separate states.
 See issue https://github.com/stefanvictora/hue-scheduler/issues/5 for details.